bhardwajRahul/starskey/README.md

 - **Logging** Logging to file is available.
 - **Thread safe** Starskey is thread safe.

+## Bench
+Use the benchmark program at [bench](https://github.com/starskey-io/bench) to compare Starskey with other popular key value stores/engines.

 ## Basic Example
 Below is a basic example of how to use starskey.
 ```go